 Students can pursue degrees in more than 80 concentrations, ranging from Egyptology to cognitive neuroscience.
 The Open Curriculum encourages students to follow their interests without being restricted by core requirements.
 Whether you are interested in exploring the humanities or STEM fields, you will have plenty of personal interactions with faculty and be among students like yourself who are life-long learners and leaders.
 You can also extend your passions beyond Rhode Island by studying abroad through Brown’s programs, or take part in faculty-led international opportunities through an academic department.

 Did you know that every year at midnight on Halloween, students cram into Sayles Hall to listen to the University organist play eerie music on the largest remaining Huchings-Votey organ in the world?
-Famous alumni include: Tom Watson '37 (President of IBM); Janet Yellen '37 (Chair of U.S. Federal Reserve System); Debra Lee '76 (President of BET); Ted Turner '76 (Founder of CNN); Tracee Ellis Ross '94 (actor); John Krasinski '02 (Actor); Daveed Diggs '04 (actor); and Emma Watson '14 (actor).
+Famous alumni include: Tom Watson '37 (President of IBM); Debra Lee '76 (President of BET); Ted Turner '76 (Founder of CNN); Jim Yong Kim '82 (President of the World Bank); Tracee Ellis Ross '94 (actor); John Krasinski '02 (Actor); Daveed Diggs '04 (actor); and Emma Watson '14 (actor).